danimrprofe/apuntes/docs/arduino/Sensor_humedad_temperatura.md

   return( false );
 }

-/*
- * Main program loop.
- */
 void loop( )
 {
   float temperature;
   float humidity;

-  /* Measure temperature and humidity.
-If the functions returns
-     true, then a measurement is available. */ if( medir( &temperature, &humidity ) == true )
+  if( medir( &temperature, &humidity ) == true )
   {
     Serial.print( "T = " );